open-telemetry/opentelemetry.io/content/en/docs/languages/erlang/resources.md

 variable `OTEL_RESOURCE_DETECTOR_TIMEOUT` or Application variable `otel_resource_detector_timeout`.

-## Adding resources with OS and Application environment variables
+## Adding resources with OS and OTP application environment variables

 With the two default resource detectors enabled you can set resource attributes either with the OS environment variable `OTEL_RESOURCE_ATTRIBUTES`: